KarenJimenez16/Proyecto_Bionf2020/README.md

 The objective of this experiment, data and analysis is known the genes that are afected for the Lrs 14-like gene expression.
 Moreover, know if the change of culture medium have a influence in the genectic expression.

 #### **meta**.
 Inside this directory, we have the file `table_of_id_culture.csv`with the ids of the culture medium.

+##### `Resumen.md` contains a summary in spanish of the analysis realized in this repository.
+We can access to this file with this [link] (https://github.com/KarenJimenez16/Proyecto_Bionf2020/blob/master/Resumen.md)